keremciu/sketch-use-fontawesome/README.md

 2. Extract and rename folder to what would you like.
 3. Put the folder in your Sketch plugin folder (Use `Plugins > Reveal Plugins Folder` to find the plugin folder).

+# Dependencies

+1. You need to install fontawesome font to your os system.
+You can download from here: https://github.com/FortAwesome/Font-Awesome/raw/master/fonts/FontAwesome.otf

 # Usage

 #### for designer